 The Pearcy/ Gratzmiller Jazz Quintet

-The Wayne Pearcy/ Aaron Gratzmiller Jazz Quintet (PGJQ) is a project aimed at presenting the tradition of hard-bop jazz from the perspective of a new generation of musicians.
-PGJQ performs original compositions by members of the group, which combine elements of modern music with the energetic and soulful sound of classic jazz quintets.
-The result is a performance that both lifelong Jazz-buffs and casual listeners of all ages can enjoy.
-PGJQ has been performed on WHRB radio, and will be featured for the second time on the 502 Sessions with Brian Kerby this fall.
+The Pearcy/ Gratzmiller Jazz Quintet offers an energetic, fresh take on hard bop jazz that all audiences can enjoy.
+PGJQ performs original music composed by its co-leaders Wayne Pearcy (Trumpet) and Aaron Gratzmiller (Saxophone), which combine modern music elements with the soulful sound of classic Jazz quintets.
+They have performed on WHRB radio, and will be featured for the second time on the 502 Sessions with Brian Kerby this November.

 Over the Edge